Skip to content

 @xmachines/play-xstate - XState v5 adapter for Play Architecture

-Provides definePlayer() API for binding XState state machines to the actor base with catalog binding, signal lifecycle, and DevTools integration.
+Provides definePlayer() API for binding XState state machines to the actor base with signal lifecycle and DevTools integration.

-Per RFC Play v1, this package implements the Logic Layer adapter that transforms declarative machine definitions into live actors with signal-driven reactivity.
+Per the Play RFC, this package implements the Logic Layer adapter that transforms declarative machine definitions into live actors with signal-driven reactivity.

 Classes